Kikuyu-Maize-DSS-Model/AGRO2025_Conference/AGRO2025_Conference/README.md

-Climate Sensitivity of Maize Agroecosystems in Kikuyu Sub-County (1981–2022)
+Climate sensitivity of maize agroecosystems in Kikuyu Sub-County (1981–2022)
 =============================================================================

 This repository supports the AGRO 2025 Biennial Conference abstact submission titled: